IzatheWriter/Beginner-Baker-s-Guide/Chocolate Muffins Recipe.md

 1. Take one large bowl.
 Sift flour, icing sugar, cocoa and soda (or baking powder).
 Add a pinch of salt.
 2. Use the table spoon to mix all dry ingredients.
 Put the bowl aside.
 3. Take the saucepan (or a small pot) and put in the butter.
 4. Melt the butter into liquid but stir it all the time with a spoon so it doesn’t burn.
-When the butter is melted put it aside to cool down.
+When the butter is melted, put it aside to cool down.
 5. Take the second large bowl.
 Crack in eggs, add in yoghurt and pour in cooled down melted butter.
-6. Use the mixer to combine all ingredients.(Note: if you don't have a mixer you can use a table spoon.)
+6. Use the mixer to combine all ingredients.
+(Note: if you don't have a mixer you can use a table spoon.)
 7. Take the first bowl with dry ingredients and add them gradually to mix in with the wet ingredients.
 8. You should get a slightly moist dough when all ingredients are well mixed.
 (Note: If the dough is too wet, you can add a bit of flour.
 If it’s too dry you can add a bit of water or milk – 2 or 3 table spoons.)
 9. Leave the dough to rest for 5-10 minutes.
 10. Take the chocolate bar of your choice and break it into pieces.
 11. Take out the muffin pan.
-12. Take a table spoon and only fill HALF of each muffin cup.
+12. Take a table spoon and fill only HALF of each muffin cup.
 13. Place one piece of chocolate in it and cover it with the dough to fill the entire cup.
 14. Repeat for every cup.
 15. When you fill in the entire muffin pan, put it in the pre-heated (180 C) oven.